Nikasa1889/the_pythonic_way/README.md

 - [Jupyter](#jupyter) ([`jupyter`](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/))

 ## Coding Styles
+[`PEP 8`](https://www.python.org/dev/peps/pep-0008/) is highly recommended to go through, at least once in you life.
+It lists all the coding rules that accepted by the whole Python ecosystem.
+The [Google Style](https://google.github.io/styleguide/pyguide.html) is also a good reference.
 #### Naming Conventions
 ```python
 import os                            #lower_case for package name, as short as possible (use abbrs)